W. E. Cule: Life and works

-Two Little New Zealanders, The White Caravan and the House of the Ogress are examples of Cule's children's fiction at its best.
-They reveal his understanding of children's emotional needs and sympathy for their plight when they fail to receive nurturing love from adults.
-These are well-crafted children's stories, which unfold naturally and reach an emotionally satisfying conclusion.
-Cule is good at creating memorable locales for his stories, whether the peaceful lanes and villages of Southern England or the bustle of Edwardian London, and today these stories have a distinct period charm.
+Two Little New Zealanders, The White Caravan, and The House of the Ogress are examples of Cule's children's fiction.
+They address children's emotional needs and their experiences when they do not receive love from adults.
+The stories unfold to their conclusions and feature settings such as Southern England or Edwardian London.

 Less successful are the serials Cule wrote for Wonderlands (under the pseudonym of Edward Seaman) and later published as books.
 Both The Parliament Man and The Adventures of Peter Playne are spoilt by religious sentimentality and didacticism, as are the short stories The Special Messenger and Peter, Bingo and Those Others.
 Under Eastern Skies, a retelling of stories about Old Testament kings is a workmanlike but otherwise undistinguished book.
 The Bells of Moulton – a history of the BMS for young people – could have been a dull subject but is entertainingly told by combining history, fiction and travelogue.

 Cule's novelette The Prince of Zell is a curiosity – a Ruritanian romance with a wildly improbable plot and a denouement that strains credulity to the limit.
 However, the short stories included as a makeweight reveal Cule's talent for social comedy in the manner of H. G. Wells.
 Another such story – "The Auburn Emperor" – appears in Six Roads to Bethlehem.
 No indication is given as to where the stories in this collection were first published – they apparently come from different stages in Cule's career and make an awkward and uneven collection.

 Another curiosity is the parable Thy Son Liveth: A Vision of the War, published in 1915.
 It tells of an unnamed son of an unnamed English couple who perishes in the Great War, dashing the parents' hopes for his great future.
 Though unsatisfying as fiction, it expresses Cule's deep conviction as a Christian that life continues after death.
 One contemporary review described it as "... a beautifully written little work of six chapters which should commend itself to the people, especially to those whose sons have gone forth in the country's defence.

 Cule's two masterpieces are his allegorical Sir Knight of the Splendid Way and the fable of The Man at the Gate of the World.